 Carroll has some simple advice for Redbirds who are looking to make a difference.

 “There are so many organizations that you can get involved in,” she said.
-“Any opportunity to find your passion, see what sparks your interest, and make connections with people are so important.”
+“Any opportunity to find your passion, see what sparks your interest, and make connections with people is so important.”